The accommodation on the mobile safaris is in either large walk-in luxury tents ....

 Cost of meal e.g. lunch: Included

 Drinks included: Local beer, wine and soft drinks are included on all of these safaris. • On the semi-luxury safari house wine is served with dinner and bottled water, beer and soft drinks are also available.
 Spirits are not included so bring your own bottle of gin should you want a g & t.
 Otherwise spirits can be provided at an extra charge. • On the luxury safari all local drinks, including spirits, are included with meals and activities.
 It is advisable to list your drinks preference when booking so they can stock up in advance.

-Walking safaris: Hwange Mobile Camp concentrates on walking safaris, and has a fully-qualified professional walking guide and tracker.
-Black rhino and elephant frequent the area; tracking them would be typical of a morning's activity.
-However, these walking safaris aim to introduce travellers to the flora and smaller fauna as well as the big game.See more ideas for Walking safaris in Zimbabwe
+Walking safaris: Black rhino and elephant are frequently seen in the area and tracking them would be typical of a morning's activity.
+However, these walking safaris also aim to introduce travellers to the flora and fauna as well as the big game.See more ideas for Walking safaris in Zimbabwe

 Wildlife safaris: This area of Hwange has a scattering of loop roads, in interesting country with plenty of game and few visitors - so it is also possible to explore the area on 4WD safaris whilst you're on a mobile safari.See more ideas for Wildlife safaris in Zimbabwe

 Attitude towards children: Children over the age of 12 are welcome.